deepakmalikk/Emoji-interpreter/README.md

 # Emoji-interpreter

+This App is Created using React.
 This App will tell you About Emoji(Based on our Database).